jubuyer/1024/hints/HINTS.md

 Board.hpp and Board.cpp in the same directory of local computer for compilation.
 After finishing this task, your Board.cpp does not run yet, use g++ -std=c++11 -c Board.cpp to check compilation errors.

+# Task C Hints
+Define code to press UP, DOWN, LEFT, RIGHT.
+That is, define pressUp, pressDown, pressLeft and pressRight methods of Board.cpp.
+Note that selectRandomCell method is called in these above methods.
+In case your version of selectRandomCell in Task B has errors, you would fail Task C. To avoid that scenario, we provide a corrected version of selectRandomCell in gradescope scripts.
+As a result, do not include your definition of selectRandomCell and constructors/destructor in submission of Task C.
+1. From the submission of Task B, which includes print and selectRandomCell methods, add definition of pressLeft, pressRight, pressDown, and pressUp methods.
+2. When you define pressLeft, pressRight, pressDown, and pressUp methods, remember to call selectRandomCell method in the end.
+This is because, after an arrow key is pressed, a random empty cell is selected and number 1 is put in that cell, these steps are defined in selectRandomCell.
+3. Before submission, comment the definition of selectRandomCell since a correct version of it will be provided by gradescope scripts.
+If you include the definition of selectRandomCell method in submission of Task C, compiler would complain that that method is redefined.
+In short, only include codes for pressLeft, pressRight, pressUp, pressDown, and print methods in Task C.